hass123uk/product-explorer/README.md

 Architecture Decision Records are used in order to document the architectural decisions that were made during the implementation of this platform.

 The records were generated using [adr-tools](https://github.com/npryce/adr-tools) and can be found in the directory  `doc/architecture/decisions`.

+## Postman collection

+In order to easily explore and learn how to use the [OData v2 (Read/Write)](https://services.odata.org/V2/(S(05rkbza5jphnonpura3112zu))/OData/OData.svc/) web service I created a postman collection of requests that document the usage of the REST API.
+The collection is exported as a JSON file and included within the source code of this project under the name `OData V2 (read-write).postman_collection.json`.

+[Postman](https://www.getpostman.com/) can be used to import this collection.

 ## User stories